The 15 Best Ryokans in Hakone

 Guests can soak in the soothing hot spring baths or relax in the shared lounge with a cup of green tea while taking in the quiet atmosphere.
 The dining area also features views of Lake Ashi, making mealtimes exceptionally peaceful.

 It’s just a short drive from Togendai Station and nearby attractions like Owakudani Valley, yet it feels wonderfully remote.
-Rooms typically range from $200 to $450 USD per night, offering excellent value for the area.
+Rooms typically range from ¥30,000 to ¥67,500 per night ($200–$450 USD), offering excellent value for the area.

 YuYu Hakone – $

-Nestled among the green hills above Lake Ashi, YuYu Hakone offers a family-friendly stay that blends comfort, nature, and traditional charm.
+YuYu Hakone offers a family-friendly stay that blends comfort, nature, and traditional charm, nestled among the green hills above Lake Ashi.
 The rooms feature tatami flooring, futon bedding, and balconies overlooking the garden—perfect for relaxing after a day exploring nearby Owakudani Valley or Lake Ashi.

 Guests can unwind in the open-air or indoor hot spring baths, enjoy a peaceful stroll through the garden, or sit by the outdoor fireplace under the stars.
 The on-site restaurant serves both Japanese and Italian dishes, making it a great option for travelers seeking variety, including vegetarian-friendly meals.

 With its quiet atmosphere and welcoming staff, this ryokan feels personal and relaxed while still offering excellent amenities.
-Rooms can start as low as $140 USD per night, including breakfast.
+Rooms can start as low as ¥21,000 per night ($140 USD), including breakfast.

 Top Activities to do in Hakone